agnaldosb/flysafe-fdi/README.md

 ### 2. Script Execution (Multiple Simulations)

-To perform test batteries, use the `run_flysafe.sh` file.
+To perform several simulations on the run, use the `run_flysafe.sh` file.
 This script runs the simulation sequentially the number of times you desire.

 **How to configure and use:**

 1. Open the `run_flysafe.sh` file in a text editor.
 2. Locate the variables at the beginning of the file to configure your simulation:
     *   `TOTAL_RUNS`: Change this value to define how many times the simulation should run (e.g., `TOTAL_RUNS=35`).
-    *   `SIM_COMMAND`: Change this line to define the simulation parameters (-nNodes -runMode -nMalicious -defense -mitigation), just as you would in the terminal.
+    *   `SIM_COMMAND`: Change this line to define the simulation parameters (-nNodes -runMode -nMalicious), just as you would in the terminal.
 3. Grant execution permission to the script (if running for the first time):

 ```bash